jhase9/news-apps/README.md

 # News Apps

-A collection of simple interactive elements used in published or soon-to-be published stories for the <a src=http://www.columbiaspectator.com/>Columbia Daily Spectator</a>, usually <a src=http://www.columbiaspectator.com/eye/>the Eye</a>.
+A collection of simple interactive elements used in published or soon-to-be published stories and projects.